-Passing a read-only when you pass a read-only value, the behavior is similar to passing by value, except that the data cannot be modified.
+Passing a read-only value

+When you pass a read-only value, the behavior is similar to passing by value, except that the data cannot be modified.
 A copy of the data is passed across the wire to the server.